 - Introduce reusable bags for your store that encourage customers to avoid adding waste in landfills while also encouraging them to come back to your store.
 To help do this, promote a special incentive – even if just 5% off or a gift with purchase – to customers who bring back this bag to the store for a future store visit.
 Be sure to offer Conservation Commerce friendly inventory to your store assortment, as well, to further support your environmentally friendly actions.

-Still not sure what your next steps may be when it comes to introducing Conservation Commerce into your retail business?
+Still not sure what your next steps maybe when it comes to introducing Conservation Commerce into your retail business?
 You’re in luck!
 At the upcoming IGES show in Tennessee, there will be a tour of vendors supporting Conservation Commerce and you can be a part of this.
-These vendors all provide inventory that have a positive influence on the environment – something you and your customers can be happy with.
+These vendors all provide inventory that has a positive influence on the environment – something you and your customers can be happy with.
 To register, simply sign up here.